panpanini/mutation-testing/PITCHME.md

 <p><span class="slide-title">Mutation testing steps</span></p>

-1. Introduce a fault into production code
+1. Create a mutant
 2. Run test suite
-3. Confirm if fault was detected or not
+3. Confirm if mutant was detected or not
 4. Repeat

 Note: